 Length: 201 in

 Width: 74.6 in

 1972 Ford Gran Torino specifications

-Inline 6 cylinder engine with 4.1L displacement installed on less powerful versions of Gran Torino.
-The engine has the compression ratio 8.0: 1, this engine provides torque of 181 ft lb, which is comparable with BMW engines from 90s.
-However, it was too low for the car.
-Like many other American muscle cars, Torino has a long main couple with a gear ratio – 3.0: 1.
-The 4.1l displacement is due to 93.5mm bore and 99.3mm stroke.
-You can’t name the car muscle without huge V8 engine.
-Therefore, more common for 1972 Ford Gran Torino was the 351 V8 CJ-4V volume of 5.8L.
-This engine has an output of 248 HP and torque 297 ft lb.
+An inline 6-cylinder engine with a 4.1L displacement was installed on less powerful versions of the Gran Torino.
+The engine has a compression ratio of 8.0: 1; this engine provides a torque of 181 ft lb, which is comparable with BMW engines from the 90s.
+However, it wasn’t enough for the Torino.
+Like many other American muscle cars, The Torino has a long main couple with a gear ratio – 3.0: 1.
+The 4.1L displacement is due to a 93.5mm bore and 99.3mm stroke.
+You can’t call it a muscle car without a huge V8 engine.
+Therefore, it was more common for 1972 Ford Gran Torino to have a 351 V8 CJ-4V 5.8L engine.
+This engine has an output of 248 HP and torque of 297 ft lb.
 These power characteristics make it possible to accelerate up to 60 in 6.8s.
-The most powerful of the V8 fitted to Torino has a volume of 7.0l. – it was famous 428 cubic inches engine with 8 cylinders, producing up to 370 HP and even more.
+The most powerful of the V8s fitted to the Torino has a volume of 7.0L. – it was the iconic 428 cubic inch engine with 8 cylinders, producing up to 370 HP.